 As stated in the preface, "this text is designed to apply current theory and research in reading and reading instruction ...to provide teachers with usable, conceptually sound guidelines for improving basal reading instruction."

-Discusses the plentiful research done in regards to reading education over the last decade.
+Discusses the plentiful research done in regards to reading education in the 1970s.
 Sections focus on reading comprehension instruction, stories in basal readers and trade books, appraising text difficulty, content area textbooks, teachers' guides, and workbooks.

 428.6 M17m 1867a (RBML)